Xeverous/filter_spirit/doc/actual_filter_quirks.md

   - if custom alert is last, custom sound is played
   - if custom alert is not last, nothing is played
 - you can repeat the same action, the last one wins
-- negative numbers are accepted but `Quality > -3` did not catch anything
+- negative numbers are accepted but `Quality > -3` does not catch anything (do they parse signed numbers to unsigned integer type?)

 ## undocumented features